talkpython/mastering-pycharm-course/your-turn/3-source-control/readme.md

 We are going to create a very simple game and store it in source control.

-If you have a github account, feel free to create a repository named `hilo` there, clone it, and use it for this purpose.
+If you have a GitHub account, feel free to create a repository named `hilo` there, clone it, and use it for this purpose.

 If you don't want to make a public repo, then: